Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-In the case $d=1$, a lower bound of the critical value $\epsilon^*>0$, for which for all $0<\epsilon< \epsilon^*$ the continuum is S-shaped, has been derived in \cite{Korman_Li}.
-It ensures in particular that $\epsilon^* \geq \frac{1}{4.35}$ when $\Omega=(-1,1)$, which gives rather a sharp bound of $\epsilon^*$ in that case, since $\epsilon^*\leq \frac{1}{4}$ from the general results of \cite{BIS,Castro_Shivaji}.
-Numerical methods with guaranteed accuracy to enclose a double turning point \cite{Minamoto} strongly suggest that this theoretical bound can be further improved.
-Based on such numerical methods and the aforementioned theoretical results, it can be reasonably conjectured that in dimension $d=1$ ($\Omega=(-1,1)$) for $\epsilon >1/4$ the $\lambda$-bifurcation diagram\footnote{By $\lambda$-bifurcation diagram we mean the bifurcation diagram obtained when $\lambda$ is varied and $\epsilon$ is fixed.} does not present any turning point (monotone branch), whereas once $\epsilon <1/4$, an $S$-shaped bifurcation occurs.
-We observe here that a continuous change in the parameter $\epsilon$ can lead to a qualitative change of its $\lambda$-bifurcation diagram on its whole: from a monotone curve to an $S$-shaped curve as $\epsilon$ crosses 1/4 from above.
-It is thus reasonable to conjecture that $\epsilon^*=1/4$, for $d=1$.
+{\mkrevb Based on such numerical and theoretical results, it can be reasonably conjectured that for $\Omega=(-1,1)$,} the $\lambda$-bifurcation diagram does not present any turning point (monotone branch) when $\epsilon >1/4$, whereas once $\epsilon <1/4$, an $S$-shaped bifurcation takes place. {\mkrevb We observe thus on this example,} that a continuous change in the parameter $\epsilon$ may lead to a qualitative change of its $\lambda$-bifurcation diagram on its whole: from a monotone curve to an $S$-shaped curve as $\epsilon$ crosses 1/4 from above.

-From the numerical results of \cite{Minamoto}, it can be inferred that $\epsilon^* \in(0.238, 0.2396]$ if $d=3$ and $\Omega$ is the unit ball; emphasizing the dependence of such a critical value on the dimension of the physical space.

-\begin{Rmk} It should be noticed that the result of \cite{Du} for two-dimensional balls, combined with a domain perturbation technique due to \cite{Dancer_domain_effect}, implies that, even in dimension 2, if $\Omega$ is the union of several balls touched slightly, then the number of positive solutions of \eqref{Eq_Gelfand-perturb} may be greater than three for some values of $\lambda$.
-This suggests that the $\lambda$-bifurcation diagram is not necessarily $S$-shaped, even in dimension 2. \end{Rmk}
+It should be kept in mind however that the critical value of $\epsilon$ at which the $\lambda$-bifurcation diagram experiences a qualitative change, depends on the dimension and the shape of the domain.
+The numerical results of \cite{Minamoto} indicate for instance that $\epsilon^* \in(0.238, 0.2396]$ when $\Omega$ is the unit {\mkrevb open} ball of $\mathbb{R}^3$.
+In a similar fashion, the $\lambda$-bifurcation diagram does not become necessarily $S$-shaped as an $\epsilon$-critical value is crossed, depending on the shape of the domain and its dimension.
+The number of positive solutions of \eqref{Eq_Gelfand-perturb} may be indeed greater than three for some values of $\lambda$ in dimension two, when $\Omega$ is the union of several touching balls; see \cite{Du,Dancer_domain_effect}.
+In other words, the critical perturbation that lead to a qualitative change of the bifurcation diagram depends on the dimension; dimension-dependence that will appear also to play a key role under the more general setting of Theorem \ref{THM_Main}; see also Sect.~ \ref{concl_rem}.